Gluten-free bread has gained a bit of a reputation for being crumbly and tasteless.

 Because of this, many gluten-free home bakers have taken matters into their own hands and created their own delicious recipes.

 Step forward Reg.
-Nutritionist Abby Foreman and her delicious recipe for gluten-free seeded bread rolls!
+Nutritionist Abby Foreman and her gluten-free seeded bread rolls!

-As a Coeliac, Abby knows only too well the unappealing taste of many gluten-free breads.
-In the quest for better breads, she’s created these seeded bread rolls are packed with fibre, vitamins, and minerals, and can be batch cooked and frozen.
+As a Coeliac, Abby knows only too well the pitfalls of gluten-free breads.
+In the quest for better breads, she’s created these seeded bread rolls packed with fibre, vitamins, and minerals.
+They can even be batch cooked and frozen.
 Simply reheat in a warm oven – perfect for when you really need a bread bun with your lunchtime soup!

 1 cup quinoa flakes